yuulive/asdfsdfdfg/design/test_plan.md

 Calculation of the real and complex roots of a polynomial of any degree, both with the method of eigenvalues and the iterative method.
 The null roots shall be removed from the calculation.

+#### convex hull

+Top convex hull of a set of points.
+Vectors turns and vectors cross product.

 ### Module polynomial_matrix

 #### PolyMatrix